briangkatz/vector-field-animation/readme.md

 ## Acknowledgement

 This module is based on the Leaflet.CanvasLayer.Field library from [Victor Velarde](https://github.com/IHCantabria/Leaflet.CanvasLayer.Field).
-Special thanks to [Bo Zhao](https://www.github.com/jakobzhao/) for his encouragement and passion for inspiring students to pursue new ideas.

 ## References